Respecting Human Rights

 Human Rights Awareness Training

-Since 2021, we have been carrying out an online learning program for employees to instill basic knowledge about business and human rights and raise awareness of Canon’s human rights initiatives.
-Starting with Canon Inc., this program has been expanded to Canon Group companies in Japan, and was extended to overseas Group companies in 2023 (completion rate 99.4%).
-The training programs delivered overseas reflect national and local characteristics, and each company has optimized the content and translated it into each language.
+Since 2021, we have been carrying out human rights awareness training program for employees to instill basic knowledge about business and human rights and raise awareness of the Canon Group Human Rights Policy and other human rights initiatives at Canon.
+Training programs held overseas reflect national and local characteristics, with each company optimizing the content and translating it into each language.

-The employee handbook issued by Canon Vietnam aims to further improve the working environment and help deepen the mutual understanding between the company and employees.
-It includes items such as the Canon Group Code of Conduct, the RBA Code of Conduct, and internal rules of Canon Vietnam, including respect for human rights.
+To further improve the working environment and help deepen mutual understanding between the company and employees, Canon Vietnam has issued an employee handbook, covering the Canon Group Code of Conduct, the RBA Code of Conduct, and the internal rules of Canon Vietnam, including respect for human rights.

 Stakeholder Engagement

-The OECD Due Diligence Guidance for Responsible Business Conduct states that it is important for companies to engage with stakeholders at the time they identify the actual or potential adverse impact caused by corporate activities.
+The OECD Due Diligence Guidance for Responsible Business Conduct states that it is important for companies to engage with stakeholders when identifying and assessing the actual or potential adverse impact caused by corporate activities, and when devising measures to prevent or mitigate such impact.
 In addition to the Canon Workers’ Union, Canon is engaged in dialogue with institutional investors, suppliers, and business partners.

 Stakeholder Engagement: Example 1 (Canon Workers’ Union)